symfony/symfony-docs/form/form_customization.rst

 -----------

 The Twig functions and variables shown in the previous sections can help you customize one or more fields of your forms.
-However, this customization can't be applied to the rest of the forms of your app.
+However, this customization cannot be applied to the rest of the forms of your app.

 If you want to customize all forms in the same way (for example to adapt the